arispretz/Random-Quote-Machine/README.md

 # Random-Quote-Machine

 This is one of my projects in the way to achieve "Front End Development Libraries" certification at freeCodeCamp.org.
+In this project I used jQuery to enhance its view.

 User Story #1: I can see a wrapper element with a corresponding id="quote-box".